 Data related to patient demographics

-A person who is receiving long-term (permanent) care in a residential aged care facility.
+A person who is receiving long-term care in a permanent residential aged care (PRAC) service.

 A phase level data items describe a palliative care patient’s stage of illness, functional impairment and their levels of pain and symptom distress.
 Five assessment tools are used to describe the clinical condition of a patient, which, in turn, contribute to a patient’s care plan.
 These assessment tools are phase of care, SAS, PCPSS, Australia-modified-Karnofsky Performance Status (AKPS), and Resource Utilisation Groups—Activities of Daily Living (RUG—ADL) which provide measures of quality and outcomes of care.